 Landfilling is an unsustainable practice period, particularly so in Hong Kong where we have limited land available.
 Sustainable waste management changes our thinking about throwing AWAY waste (and there is no AWAY) and embrace the community.

 Out of sight out of mind thinking needs to be changed to locally transparent – you create it, it’s yours, it’s your local communities responsibility.
-I have long argued for community based responsibility, use waste is as local fuel to be used for a local power plant, produce Town gas, or even fuel.
+I have long argued for community based responsibility, for a waste management program simular to the program for industrial and residential recycling in Perth.
+To use waste is as local fuel to be used for a local power plant, produce Town gas, or even fuel.

 We shouldn’t build these basic facilities hidden behind concrete walls, but we should be display case transparent, use glass for everyone to see the inner workings, host field trips for the local school children – engage not preach at the local community.

 Municipal Solid Waste (MSW) is the local source of fuel used available locally, and using plasma or gasification plant (NOT INCINERATION) lowers the environmental impact and the noxious discharges.
 Being smaller than central facilities they could hook in to the local power grid infrastructure powering local homes or alternately creating fuel, power or Town Gas for the local people.

 The real advantage is that people learn from the visual cues, upto 75% of learning is acquired visually, having a local visible and transparent facility is the prefect education solution.